fmadrian/reslide-backend/README.md

 ## Description

-This repository contains the application's backend files necessary to install the database and deploy the backend.
+This repository contains the instructions to install the database and deploy the application's backend.

 [Project description](https://github.com/fsv2860/reslide)